 I returned to the mini-comic format soon after with Michael Neno's Dream and The Toy Box, had work published in Cracked Magazine, and wrote and drew "Big Blue", an homage to Golden Age cartoonist Fletcher Hanks, published in Fightin' Fun's All Fist Comics #1.
 I also colored a Beetle Bailey drawing for charity, drawn by Mort Walker, wrote and drew the cover story for Juan Ortiz' Siver Comics #8, and illustrated Sirianus' satirical book, The Lost Quatrains of Nostradamus, available now on Amazon.

+An El Muerto pinup in Javier Hernandez' new Comic Pop anthology was published in 2011.
+I recently illustrated two books for publisher Airship 27: Deathwalker, by R.A.
+Jones, published in 2012, and a new collection of Jim Anthony short stories published in 2013.
 I've also created 12 frames of art for the animated video for indie band Times New Vikings' new "No Room to Live" single, available for viewing on YouTube now.
 Check it out!